imagine-space/TOMLWORKCV/README.md

 Software Engineer

-Seedrs X Republic is a equity crowfunding and venture captial firm where I work as a fullstack engineer.
+Seedrs X Republic is a equity crowfunding and venture captial firm where I worked as a fullstack engineer.
 I started as a platform engineer maintaining and building a large monolithic financial system.
 The platform handles sensitive operations involving client assets and money.
 I was promoted to the lead of the regulations team.
 We were responsible for updating the platform to be compliant with new FCA regulations in a fixed timeframe.
 Furthermore we were in charge of satisfying EU regulations so the firm could expand into Europe.

 #### Projects